rekalogika/rekalogika.dev/docs/analytics/99-internals/02-refresh.md

 :::warning

 This automatic detection works only for simple cases: it only detects the change of the properties in the entity itself.
-If the change is in a related entity, it will not
+If the change that would affect the summary is in a related entity, the framework cannot detect that.

 :::

+At the end of a flush, the listener will dispatch a `NewDirtyFlagEvent` event.

+## `NewDirtyFlagListener`

+Listens on the `NewDirtyFlagEvent` event.
+It calls `RefreshScheduler::scheduleWorker()` to schedule a worker to refresh the dirty partitions.